 People are always saying that a college education pays off many times over, but how much more does a college grad actually earn during their lifetime?

 A 2015 report by the Georgetown University Centre for Education and the Workforce suggested that most college graduates make at least $1 million more over the course of their working lives than people who do not have a degree.
 But other studies have been far more conservative.

 In fact, one 2012 study carried out by Payscale found that only 9 schools actually provided graduates with a 30-year return on investment over $1 million.
 That study also found that there was a negative return on investment on degrees from 200 colleges.
 At these schools, it cost more to attend than graduates were able to make in additional income.

-To get to the bottom of just how much more you’ll make during the course of your lifetime because of your college degree, we look at the factors that might be skewing these statistics and balance those against the high cost of going to school.
+To get to the bottom of just how much more you’ll make during the course of your life because of your college degree, we look at the factors that might be skewing these statistics and balance those against the high cost of going to school.

 It Depends on Your Degree

 It’s common sense to assume that a Medicine or Computer Science grad will end up making more over the course of their career than someone with an Anthropology degree.
 While they might also spend more on their education, it’s likely that their return on investment from going to college is quite high.

 In 2014, Pew Research Centre found that college graduates aged 25-32 make an average of $17,500 more per year than someone with only a high school diploma.
 But that’s on average and the study found that some graduates made around the same or less than those with high school diplomas.

 For those who graduate with degrees in fields where it can be difficult to get a job after graduation, they might end up in careers that don’t actually require a college degree which means that their return on investment could actually be quite low.

 There are also other graduates, like teachers for example, who go into fields where there is a high level of education required but where pay is low and stagnant.
 Because of low wages, their return on investment for their education is likely to be much lower.